Loller79/solid-css/README.md

     }

+You can also choose a different path than dist for building the css files, by doing this:

+`const MyCss = new SolidCss(['black', 'white'], './my-folder/my-subfolder')`

 # How to use it

 This may be a bit tricky at first but you'll get used to it once you understand the logic behind the class names, down below you'll find a guide for every property that this library currently supports.